Skip to content

 Track your backlog improvements with Flow

-Backlog refinement is an invaluable tool for managers to keep their teams focused and productive.
+Backlog refinement is an invaluable tool for managers to keep their teams focused and improve developer productivity.
 Whether you’re trying to find high-value tasks or improve alignment, a backlog meeting can help.
 With enough practice, you can strike the perfect balance of planning and daily standups to keep teams productive throughout development.

 Once you’ve set your goals, you need a tool to ensure you can meet them.
 Flow’s Sprint Movement Report provides a visual analysis of your team’s completion and scope-added percentages over the course of a sprint.
 Schedule a demo today and see how Flow can help improve your sprints cycle over cycle.